 - Racks should be located within 50 feet of building entrance and should be clearly visible from the building entrance and its approaches.
 If this is not possible, signs should be posted to direct bicyclists to the bike parking.
-See Section 10.4.4. - Protection from the weather should be provided for a portion of the rack supply. - Ground surface of the bicycle parking area should be an allweather and drainable material such as asphalt or concrete; care should be taken when using brick, or other materials that can become slippery when wet or can be removed/maneuvered so as the bike parking is no longer secure. - Lockers should also be placed on hard all-weather surface and locker users will appreciate a cover from the rain; lockers made of perforated metal should have a roof or be covered to protect the contents from the rain.
+See Section 10.4.4. - Protection from the weather should be provided for a portion of the rack supply. - Ground surface of the bicycle parking area should be an allweather and drainable material such as asphalt or concrete; care should be taken when using brick, or other materials that can become slippery when wet. - Lockers should also be placed on hard all-weather surface and locker users will appreciate a cover from the rain; lockers made of perforated metal should definitely be covered to protect the contents from the rain.